intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/databricks.md

 ![](images/Databricks5.PNG)

-See below for an example of Spark config setting needed by Analytics Zoo.
+See below for an example of Spark config setting needed by BigDL 2.0.
 Here it sets 2 core per executor.
 Note that "spark.cores.max" needs to be properly set below.

 ```
 spark.shuffle.reduceLocality.enabled false